 While Sundays dinners at Angelina’s house were once-a-week, belly-busting, meaty affairs, she practically lived on vegetables during the week.
 This was long before vegetarianism or veganism went mainstream and she would not have thought of herself as a ‘weekday vegetarian’ or anything of that sort.
 It was just the way that she grew up eating in a family of modest means living in small southern Italian village.
 But frugality had its benefits, and surely diet was one reason Angelina lived to be 98 years old.

 In any event, when I was growing up one of my favorite vegetable dishes in Angelina’s repertoire were these Green Beans in Tomato Sauce.
-It’s a classic side dish, wonderful with grilled or roasted meats without a sauce of their own, but I think it’s tasty enough to serve as a light main course.
+It’s a classic side dish—one of the most ubiquitous in the Italian repertoire—that can accompany just about any main dish but is especially wonderful with grilled or roasted meats.
+But I think it’s tasty enough to serve as a light vegan main course.

 Serves 4-6 as a side dish

 - 1 small onion, finely chopped, and/or 1 clove garlic, finely chopped